NclRSE-Training/hpc-intro-rocket/episodes/12-cluster.md

 If you want to transfer larger amounts of data to or from the cluster, some systems offer dedicated nodes for data transfers only.
 The motivation for this lies in the fact that larger data transfers should not obstruct operation of the login node for anybody else.
-Check with your cluster's documentation or its support team if such a transfer node is available.
+Rocket does not have a dedicated transfer node but do check for this onother HPC systems you may use.
 As a rule of thumb, consider all transfers of a volume larger than 500 MB to 1 GB as large.
 But these numbers change, e.g., depending on the network connection of yourself and of your cluster or other factors.